Upcoming Webinars

 How many continuing education hours are required during a reporting period?

-Occupational Therapists: OTs licensed in Mississippi must complete twenty (20) contact hours over two (2) years.
+Occupational therapists licensed in Mississippi must complete twenty (20) hours of continuing education every two (2) years.

-Can CE credits be carried over into the next reporting period?
+Can credits be carried over into the next reporting period?

 No carryover of continuing education hours from one licensure period to another shall be allowed.